-- 3 Equipment graphic only: If the system has other control programs of this type, select which control programs you want to change. - Change this control program only. - Change for all control programs of this type on this network only. - Change for all control programs of this type.
+- 1 On the navigation tree, right-click the item that you want to attach a graphic to, then select Configure. - 2 Equipment graphic only: If the system has other control programs of this type, select which control programs you want to change: - Change for this control program only - o Change for all control programs of this type on this network only - o Change for all control programs of this type

-- If the control program is in an IP router, the second option will change the graphic for all control programs of this type only on the IP network. - If the control program is on the network below an IP router, the second option will not change the graphic for the router's control programs of this type.
+- If the control program is in an IP router, the second option will change the graphic for all control programs of this type only on the IP network. - If the control program is on the network below an IP router, the second option will not change the graphic for the router's control programs of this type. - 3 Do one of the following: